AftermathFinance/native-bridge-widget/README.md

 ## Development

-You can test the library locally using vite.
+You can test the library locally using Vite.

 ```bash
 npm run build